 - Helps your liver and kidney remove toxins from the body that can become free radicals

 - Shown to help decrease wrinkles, hyperpigmentation, and psoriasis, and increase skin elasticity

 - Balances and protects the neurons in your brain for better cognition

 - Connected to reproductive health

-Glutathione is found abundantly in meat, and moderately in fruits & veggies.
+Glutathione is found abundantly in meat and moderately in fruits and veggies.
 Here is how to get this antioxidant on a plant-based diet:

-- Eat foods rich in sulfur help your body make glutathione (garlic, onions, cruciferous veggies)
+- Eat foods rich in sulfur, which helps your body make glutathione (garlic, onions, cruciferous veggies)

-- Foods high in selenium (brown rice, brazil nuts)
+- Consume foods high in selenium (such as brown rice and brazil nuts)